AB-Yusuf/Python-Virtual-Environment/README.md

 Developing python applications regularly requires the creation and activation of a python virtual environment.
 Reducing the stress of habitual googling of this process, I created a quick reference guide on creating a python virtual environment and activating it using Visual Studio Code (Windows).

-Star the repo if you have the guide quite handy and helpful.
+Star the repo if you find the guide quite handy and helpful.